BMP4-Studios/gesha/README.md

 <img src="assets/logo.png" alt="Gesha Logo" width="300">

 Gesha is a local-first specialty coffee discovery and cart optimization CLI.
-It scrapes product metadata from supported Canadian roasters (see roaster_list.md), stores the catalog in a local SQLite database, and recommends preference-matched carts that reach each roaster's advertised free-shipping threshold.
+It scrapes product metadata from supported Canadian roasters (see the [roaster list](assets/roaster_list.md)), stores the catalog in a local SQLite database, and recommends preference-matched carts that reach each roaster's advertised free-shipping threshold.

-## Current scope

 Gesha currently:

-- Scrapes coffee listings from the roaster_list.md
+- Scrapes coffee listings from the [roaster list](assets/roaster_list.md).
 - Extracts metadata such as origin, producer, process, varietal, altitude, tasting notes, roast style, price, bag size, availability, and product URL when the source provides it
 - Updates existing products and removes stale products after a successful scrape